Fri, May 24, 2024

 Digital accessibility is therefore everyone's business, for everyone, and it is a way of building apps that can be implemented gradually.
 From now on, there is no reason to back down.
 Here are some resources to better understand the subject and make your application more accessible starting today.

-Digital accessibility is about making digital tools (websites, applications, etc.) accessible to people with disabilities, whatever their equipment and needs.
+Digital accessibility makes digital tools (websites, applications, etc.) accessible to people with disabilities, whatever their equipment and needs.

-Around 15% of the world's population suffer from some kind of disability or impairment.
+Around 15% of the world's population has some kind of disability.
 Their use of mobile devices and mobile applications is constantly increasing as for the rest of the population.

 There are several forms of disability: visual, physical, cognitive and hearing.
 It is difficult to get a typical portrait of a person with a disability and this is why digital accessibility covers a variety of parameters: graphics, audio, technical.

-By making your app accessible, you also address other categories of people who encounter difficulties in their use of technology, without being disabled.
-Seniors generally suffer from physical and hearing losses and they represent today 12% of the world population.
-As the population is getting older, just think about how many of your current users will be in the senior category in a few years.
+By making your app accessible, you also address other categories of people who encounter difficulties in their use of technology without being disabled.
+Seniors represent 12% of the world population and generally suffer from physical and hearing losses.
+As the population ages, many of your current users will become seniors.

 Let’s focus on France: the requirements of accessibility for public websites to people with disabilities were introduced by the article 47 of the law of 11 February 2005.